 A great way to get through this period is to seek out other people who have studied abroad.
 Check with your study abroad office or the USAC website to get involved in alumni-organized events, become a peer advisor for other students wanting to study abroad, write a blog, and spend time surrounded by people who understand and can celebrate your time abroad.

 Returning to an old routine is about as exciting as it sounds.
 You’ve most likely just spent the last several months of your life doing something new every single day.
 Whether it’s trying a new food, traveling to a new location, or something as simple as walking down a new street, it’s been a whirlwind of growth and change.
 Don’t get me wrong, there is some obvious excitement in returning home, but getting into old routines happens quickly and can be unfulfilling.

 The easiest way to continue to feel fulfilled is by continuing to grow and challenge yourself.
-If you were studying a language abroad, continue studying it at home, volunteer at a school or join a language group.
-Continue to travel!
-I have not returned to Europe since I studied there, but I have been to many other places around the world, and I get antsy if I don’t take at least one large vacation a year, as well as a lot of small ones!
-Continue to explore the world and engage with other cultures and make it a goal to not let routine lead to feeling unfulfilled.
+If you were studying a language abroad, continue studying it at home, volunteer at a school, or join a language group.
+Continue to explore the world and engage with other cultures, whether that be in person or virtually, and make it a goal to not let routine lead to feeling unfulfilled.

 For additional insight on returning home from abroad, check out these articles.